Scope of application

-The remuneration report will continue to be applicable to the remuneration of directors (including members of the supervisory board and management board in case of a two-tier structure), certain other executives and persons entrusted with the daily management (including newly appointed directors/executives/daily managers or those that have left the company during the relevant financial year).
+The remuneration report continues to apply to the remuneration of directors (including members of the supervisory board and management board in case of a two-tier structure), certain other executives and persons entrusted with the daily management (including newly appointed directors, executives, daily managers or those that have left the company during the relevant financial year).

 - Information on derogations (if any) from the remuneration policy, including an explanation regarding the exceptional circumstances and the specific parts of the remuneration policy which are derogated from.

-- Information on the annual change in remuneration, the annual change in the development of the company's performance and the annual change in average remuneration (expressed in full-time equivalents) of employees of the company other than the directors, other executives and daily managers over a period of at least five financial years and presented in a manner which allows a comparison between these.
+- Information on the annual change in remuneration, the annual change in the development of the company's performance and the annual change in average remuneration of employees of the company other than the directors, other executives or daily managers over a period of at least five financial years and presented in a manner which allows a comparison between these.

-- the ratio between the highest remunerated director (or other executive or daily manager as the case may be) and the lowest remunerated (in full - time equivalents) employee of the company.
+- The ratio between the highest remunerated director (or other executive as the case may be) and the lowest remunerated employee of the company.

-Following the implementation of SRD II, individual disclosure will be required with respect to all directors, members of the supervisory board, members of the management board and persons formally entrusted with the daily management.
+Following the implementation of SRD II, individual disclosure will be required for all directors, members of the supervisory board, members of the management board and persons formally entrusted with daily management.
 Aggregated disclosure will remain permitted with respect to other executives regarding certain parts of the information.
-Other parts such as share-based remuneration and/or severance payments must be provided on an individual basis.
+Other parts such as share-based remuneration and severance payments must be provided on an individual basis.

-Entry into force - These new rules with regard to the content of the remuneration report will need to be applied for the first time to the report to be published in 2021.
+These new rules with regard to the content of the remuneration report will need to be applied for the first time to the report to be published in 2021.
 Hence, if not done so already, listed companies should take this new legislation into account when currently drafting their remuneration reports.